 Facebook is a social media platform where users create their own page which can be updated with content at their discretion.
 Users receive information via their newsfeed, which features updates from pages they like, friends or advertisers.

-The Facebook page for the Commission was created in March 2021 and features posts and events specific to the Commission including live-streaming of public Commission meetings.
+The Facebook page for the Commission was created in March 2021 and features posts and events specific to the Commission including live streaming of public Commission meetings.
 Users have the ability to like (an easy way for a user to let someone know that they enjoyed a post), share (sharing a post allows a user to share the post with their friends), or comment on any of our posts or events.

 BASICS:

-• The ideal Facebook post is around 50 characters (or fewer) which tends to get the best engagement.
+- The ideal Facebook post is around 50 characters (or fewer) which tends to get the best engagement.

-• Include a link to the Commission’s webpage for more information, unless the post is just a statement.
+- Include a link to the Commission’s webpage for more information, unless the post is just a statement.

-• Include a high-quality photo.
+- Include a high-quality photo.
 If you don’t include a photo, Facebook will auto-populate the post with a photo from the website link you provided, but the image could be low resolution.

-• You can also post a video link or upload a video to Facebook.
+- You can also post a video link or upload a video to Facebook.

-• Both images and videos do not count towards the total character limit.
+- Both images and videos do not count towards the total character limit.

 SOCIAL MEDIA MONITORING:

-Commission social media accounts will be monitored on regular workdays between 8 a.m. to 4:00 p.m.
+Commission social media accounts will be monitored on regular workdays between 8 a.m. to 4p.m.

 A contact disclaimer and acceptable use information will be clearly posted to all Commission social media profiles and accounts.

-the Social Media Administrator will ensure that information contained in responses is correct and accurate and is presented in a polite, respectful way.
+If an external user tries to engage with the Commission the Social Media Administrator, in consultation with the Executive Director, can determine if their comments warrant a response.
+There is a public expectation that answers to questions will be provided as quickly as possible and the Social Media Administrator will ensure that information contained in responses is correct and accurate and is presented in a polite, respectful way.
 Information will not be provided that could compromise public safety or security, or operations of the Commission and/or Service.
-The Commission will strive to respond to relevant questions however the Commission acknowledges they cannot engage in all conversations and the Executive Director reserves the right to use their judgement in selecting the messages the Commission responds to.
+The Commission will strive to respond to relevant questions however the Commission acknowledges they cannot engage in all conversations, and the Executive Director reserves the right to use their judgement in selecting the messages the Commission responds to.

 When the Social Media Administrator encounters an individual or organization that engages the Commission in a disrespectful manner on any of their social media accounts, they have the ability to hide and delete posts or block users.
 Trolls and trolling comments will also not be permitted.
 It is preferred that comments are hidden before they are deleted or blocking a user is considered.
 The Social Media Administrator will consult with the Executive Director on any activity that may also violate any of the Commission’s policies, such as the Respectful Workplace policy, to get advice on how to handle.